Amin-Mustafa/gb5/README.md

     ```
     make
     ```
 to build.
+Note that this requires a Unix-like build environment, such as with MSYS2.
-You could also manually compile with gcc directly, but make sure to use
+You could also manually compile all source and include files with gcc directly, but make sure to use
     ```
     -std=c++20
     ```